Novel Fuzzy Centrality Measures in Vague Social Networks: Novel Fuzzy Centrality Indexes

 For a given node $i$, let $\widetilde{O}_j^{in}$ be the set of fuzzy numbers $\widetilde{A}_{ji}$ ranked in decreasing order, indicating the relationship between each node $j$ and the node $i$ (directed), the formula of fuzzy in-degree centrality of $v_{i}$ is given by

-To rank the fuzzy numbers, we can use one of the approaches presented in Section 2.12.
-In the following, we will focus on the centre of gravity approach to understand the ranking of fuzzy numbers.
+where Equation \ref{indegreefuzzy} makes use of the FTOWA defined in Equation \ref{FTOWA}.
+To rank fuzzy numbers, we use the centre of gravity approach\footnote{The Center of Gravity (CoG) of a fuzzy number \( \mu(x) \) is calculated as follows: